oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-Deploy a hosted-engine environment and migrate an existing instance of Red Hat Enterprise Virtualization.
+Deploy a hosted-engine environment and migrate an existing instance of oVirt.
 The `hosted-engine` deployment script is provided to assist with this task.
 The script asks you a series of questions, and configures your environment based on your answers.
-When the required values have been provided, the updated configuration is applied and the Red Hat Enterprise Virtualization Manager services are started.
+When the required values have been provided, the updated configuration is applied and oVirt services are started.

 The `hosted-engine` deployment script guides you through several distinct configuration stages.
 The script suggests possible configuration defaults in square brackets.
 Where these default values are acceptable, no additional input is required.

 This procedure requires a new Red Hat Enterprise Linux 6.5 host with the ovirt-hosted-engine-setup package installed.
 This host is referred to as 'Host-HE1', with a fully qualified domain name (FQDN) of `Host-HE1.example.com` in this procedure.

-Your original Red Hat Enterprise Virtualization Manager is referred to as 'BareMetal-Manager', with an FQDN of `Manager.example.com`, in this procedure.
+Your original oVirt is referred to as 'BareMetal-Manager', with an FQDN of `Manager.example.com`, in this procedure.
 You are required to access and make changes on BareMetal-Manager during this procedure.

 The hosted engine, the virtual machine created during configuration of Host-HE1 and used to manage the environment, is referred to as 'HostedEngine-VM' in this procedure.
 The `hosted-engine` deployment script prompts you to access this virtual machine multiple times to install an operating system and to configure the engine.

 All steps in this procedure are to be conducted as the `root` user for the specified machine.

 <div class="alert alert-info">
 **Important:** The engine running on BareMetal-Manager must be the same version as will be installed on HostedEngine-VM.
-As the hosted engine feature is only available on Red Hat Enterprise Virtualization version 3.3.0 and later, any previous version of Red Hat Enterprise Virtualization running on BareMetal-Manager must be upgraded.
+As the hosted engine feature is only available on oVirt version 3.3.0 and later, any previous version of oVirt running on BareMetal-Manager must be upgraded.
 Upgrade the engine version on BareMetal-Manager before creating the backup with the `engine-backup` command.

 </div>
 ⁠